Xris7o/photography-website/README.md

 Naming:
 All ids, classes and attributes must be lowercase with hyphens used for separation.
-	For example:

 	  /* GOOD */
 		.dataset-list {}